Paracetamol

 How is paracetamol used?

-Paracetamol is commonly swallowed.
-In the healthcare setting it can be injected or inserted in the rectum.
+Paracetamol is usually swallowed.
+In a healthcare setting it can be injected or inserted in the rectum.3

 Effects of paracetamol